prof. dr. Paolo Bosisio, L.H.D.

 Traviata by Giuseppe Verdi (in several and different versions and theatres)

-Tosca by Giacomo Puccini (in two different versions and theatres)
+Tosca by Giacomo Puccini (in three different versions and theatres)

 Don Giovanni by W.A.Mozart